-- (1) The rights in the Bill of Student Rights bind all student bodies of the University and all such bodies have the duty to respect, protect and promote these rights. - (2) The student bodies constituted by this Constitution in section 3 must take reasonable steps to ensure the protection and promotion of these rights, including through engagement, where necessary, with the University authorities.
+- (1) The rights in the Bill of Student Rights bind all student bodies of the University and all such bodies have the duty to respect, protect and promote these rights. - (2) The student bodies constituted by Section 3 of this Constitution must take reasonable steps to ensure the protection and promotion of these rights, including through engagement, where necessary, with the University authorities.